 Most temporary construction lanes are designed for typical passenger vehicles and might not take into account commercial-truck widths.
-When concrete barricades are set up as lane dividers, know your maneuvering skills could be put to the test.
+When concrete barricades are set up as lane dividers, a truck driver's maneuvering skills could be put to the test.